Beliavsky/OpenAI-Fortran-agent/README.md

 # OpenAI-Fortran-agent
-Python script that uses OpenAI LLms to create Fortran programs, iterating with compiler error messages until they compile.
+Python script that uses OpenAI LLMs to create Fortran programs, iterating with compiler error messages until they compile.
 An OpenAI key and credit card are needed.
 Here is a sample run that cost $0.07.
 The resulting code is saved here as `mix.f90`.